JDuchniewicz/website-hugo/content/about.md

 ## What's in here?
 On this website you can find some thoughts of mine on several topics ranging from:
-- Microcontrollers and FPGA's
+* Microcontrollers and FPGA's
-- Game Engines
+* Game Engines
-- Machine Learning
+* Machine Learning
-- Linux and other OS's topics
+* Linux and other OS's topics

 Please feel free to reach out to me, or leave a comment, I am always eager to have a chat or give a helping hand!

 ### Little bit more
 I am an active developer of [PolyEngine], and if you would like to join us don't hesitate!
 Currently it undergoes some restructurization and implementation of Editor and Vulkan rendering engine (we used OpenGL based one so far), so if you are specialized in either Qt or Vulkan -- we need you!
-(And if not, then also <3)
+(We welcome you anyway :heart:)

 [PolyEngine]: https://github.com/PolyEngineTeam/PolyEngine/